Yuuki910/TatsuPI.js/README.md

 ```

 Improvement:
--Include the period parameter that can specify all time, monthly or weekly to the guild leaderboard or member ranking
+> - Include the period parameter that can specify all time, monthly or weekly to the guild leaderboard or member ranking
 Added Store
--Added Store function (pending later)
+> - Added Store function (pending later)